 “Somewhere My Lass presents a convoluted time-twisting conundrum which becomes more intriguing as it goes along.
 I found the romance of it touching, the enigma baffling, and the resolution unexpected.
 A light, interesting blend of contemporary and historical fiction.” ~joysann, Publisher’s Weekly

-Speaking of wonderful old homes, the image below is of the old Virginia family home place that lies at the heart of many of my stories and is the setting for my ghostly Christmas romance novella, Somewhere the Bells Ring.
+Speaking of wonderful old homes, (a major part of the Somewhere in Time series) the image below is of the old Virginia family home place that lies at the heart of many of my stories and is the setting for my ghostly Christmas romance novella, Somewhere the Bells Ring.

 ‘Although Somewhere the Bells Ring has a holiday theme, it’s an anytime read for Romance Lovers.’

 Blurb: Caught with pot in her dorm room, Bailey Randolph is exiled to a relative’s ancestral home in Virginia to straighten herself out.
 Banishment to Maple Hill is dismal, until a ghost appears requesting her help.
 Bailey is frightened but intrigued.
 Then her girlhood crush, Eric Burke, arrives and suddenly Maple Hill isn’t so bad.